AnalyticsAutomated/CommandRunner/README.rst

     r.tidy()
     print(r.output_data)

-Following the interpolation rules this will effectively run the following command
+Following the interpolation rules, although DRMAA functions differently you can think of this as effectively run the following command

    ls -file out.file > std.out